Docs

 Next steps

-You have now learned how to create and throw custom exceptions in your Celest Functions.
-We have additional guides to teach you about managing environment variables and creating tests for your functions.
+You have now learned how to handle exceptions in your Celest Functions.
+Keep reading to learn about configuring your environment and ensuring your backend is secure.